Stefano-Mazziotta/Foodlus-Technical-Test/README.md

 ## Upgrades

--   [] Frontend development such as a dashboard to analyse statitics on charts
+-   [ ] Frontend development such as a dashboard to analyse statitics on charts
--   [] Improve the error handler logic
+-   [ ] Improve the error handler logic
--   [] Implement the user authentication with persistence
+-   [ ] Implement the user authentication with persistence
--   [] Integrate more endpoints from REVO API
+-   [ ] Integrate more endpoints from REVO API
--   [] Implement unit, functional, acceptance, and integration testing
+-   [ ] Implement unit, functional, acceptance, and integration testing

-# Docuementation
+# Documentation

 ## Getting Started